 - Any third or subsequent convictions result in you being found guilty of a third-degree felony, which is punishable by up to five years in prison and a fine of up to $5,000.

 If you are designated a habitual traffic offender (defined as anyone who has accumulated a specific number of related convictions within a five year period), your driving privilege will be suspended/revoked for a five years.
 If this happens, you won’t even qualify for a hardship license within the first year after your license is suspended.
-This is one of the many reasons why you should contact a Tampa traffic lawyer as soon as possible.
+This is one of the many reasons why you should contact a lawyer for suspended license Tampa traffic lawyer as soon as possible.

 Contact a Florida Suspended License Lawyer Today